 Application Level Attacks

 DDoS attacks can target a specific application or a badly coded website to exploit its weakness and take down the entire server as a result.
-WordPress and Joomla are two examples of applications that can be targeted to exhaust a server’s resources – RAM, CPU, etc. Databases can also be targeted with SQL injections designed to exploit these loopholes.
+WordPress (we now offer the best WordPress hosting on the web) and Joomla are two examples of applications that can be targeted to exhaust a server’s resources – RAM, CPU, etc. Databases can also be targeted with SQL injections designed to exploit these loopholes.

 The exhausted server is then unavailable to process legitimate requests due to exhausted resources.
 Websites and applications with security loopholes are also susceptible to hackers looking to steal information.

 Zero Day (0day) DDoS